 So here’s your goal – craft and buy articles for your blog that you can use to build your blog’s reputation up until you’re king of the castle.

 - First, pay attention to your competition.
 Influence is a very “compare and contrast” trait.
 You become influential by being better than others in your industry.
 In order to get your blog to beat out theirs, first you must understand their own blog’s quality and standards.
 Subscribe to their mailing list, check their blog occasionally and see what kind of content they’re sharing on social media.
 Don’t worry – the small amount of attention you give them won’t work against you.
 Any successful business owner has to do some reconnaissance on occasion.
 Harvest the information and pass what you can use onto your blog writer.
 Also remember that you aren’t looking to copy them – you’re looking to do better.

 - Now worry about yourself.
 Making an impressive blog means making impressive content.
-You can do this yourself if you feel strongly about keeping all business content in-house, but you can buy blog articles that also give you a competitive edge.
+You can do this yourself if you feel strongly about keeping all business content in-house, but you can buy articles for your blog that also give you a competitive edge.
 High-quality writing is high-quality writing, no matter if it’s coming from you or a content service – and contracting content from one can save you lots of time.